Kong/docs.konghq.com/src/gateway/plugin-development/pluginserver/external-plugins.md

 Python plugin server and embedded server supports multiple concurrency model.
 By default, the server starts in multi-threading mode.

-If your workload is IO intensive, consider the gevent model by adding `-g` to pluginserver's start_cmd.
+If your workload is IO intensive, consider the gevent model by adding `-g` to the plugin server start_cmd.
-If your workload is CPU intensive, consider the multi-processing model by adding `-m` to pluginserver's start_cmd.
+If your workload is CPU intensive, consider the multi-processing model by adding `-m` to plugin server's start_cmd.